kundudeb/kundudeb.github.io/index.md

 In particular, a long-term goal is to understand the average behaviour of the Iwasawa invariants for class groups and Selmer groups of elliptic curves.
 Questions pertaining to Iwasawa theory of graphs have also piqued my interest.

-I think about questions related to Diophantine stability and Hilbert's 10th Problem.
+I have thought about questions related to Diophantine stability and Hilbert's 10th Problem.

-More recently, I have studied some questions related to the Iwasawa theory of graphs.

 I am interested in Langlands' Functoriality Conjecture and related problems in the Langlands program like the Langlands' Beyond Endoscopy idea.